Florida business license: Requirements, costs, and steps

 You'll need basic information about your business, including your federal employer identification number (EIN), type of business structure, and information regarding the type of taxes you expect to pay or collect.

-Once you’re done the DOR issues you a certificate of registration and any necessary tax account numbers.
+Once you're done, the Department of Revenue (DOR) issues you a certificate of registration and any necessary tax account numbers.
 Display your certificate if required.

 4. Apply for business licenses for your location